Pim Brothers & Co.: History

 The Pim Brothers were primarily Irish poplin manufacturers and drapers.

 It was founded by the Pim family, who were Quakers.
 Amongst the known partners of the business were Joseph Todhunter Pim, Richard Pim, F.W.
 Pim, Jonathan Pim, Thomas Pim and John Gilbert.

 Family

 The Pim family tree of Quakers developed an extensive network of connections supporting their business enterprises.
 Several family members had the same names resulting in difficulties, and for even experienced historians.

 Jonathan Pim (1741–1824)

-Jonathan Pim, born 1741, was the father of James, Thomas, Jonathan and Joseph R. Pim and established himself in Mountmellick.
+Jonathan Pim, born Jan.
+28 1741, was the father of James, Thomas, Jonathan and Joseph R. Pim and established himself in Mountmellick.
+He was the son of Tobias Pim and Susanna Eves.